HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

 }
 ```

-## Creating a new Content Source
+## Creating a new content source

-To create a new Content Source for WCM, call the `/dx/api/search/v2/contentsources` endpoint with the following payload:
+To create a new content source for WCM, call the `/dx/api/search/v2/contentsources` endpoint with the following payload:

 **Payload:**